 Applicants and programs interview and evaluate each other independently of ORMatch.
 However, no offers are made by programs during the interview period.
 Applicants and programs can evaluate each other fully before the programs must decide on their preferences for applicants, and before applicants must decide on their preferences for programs.

-The Match then places applicants into positions based entirely on the preferences stated in the Rank Order Lists.
-Use the following link to read an example and description of the Matching Algorithm.
+The Match then places individuals into positions based entirely on the preferences stated in the Rank Order Lists.

 The result of the Match is that each applicant is placed with the most preferred program on the applicant's Rank Order List that ranks the applicant and does not fill all its positions with more preferred applicants.
 Similarly, each program is matched with the most preferred applicants on its list, up to the number of positions available, who rank the program and who do not receive positions in programs they prefer.